Art Journals

 If you want to hear me describe more about the Universe being psychedelic, you can listen to this interview I did with Alex Olshonsky.

-I arrived in the late afternoon and walked up into the woods at dusk.
-Being in the trees made my heart sing.
-I could feel the threads of energy both exploding outwards from my core and rushing inwards from the nature all around, in a kind of resonant loop.
+Walking through the woods.
+Threads of energy both exploding outwards from my core and rushing inwards from the nature all around, in a kind of resonant loop.

-I’ve found doing cold dips one of the best things for doing a complete reset of the body – it’s like turning the body off and on again – and lots of content can be released in that process.
+Cold dips are one of the best things for doing a complete reset of the body – it’s like turning the body off and on again – and lots of content can be released in that process.

-I was processing and releasing a lot of energy that felt like a stream of multidimensional stories and interdependent energies leaving my body and being left behind me as I hiked through the woods.
+Walking and feeling very merged with the landscape around me.
+A stream of multidimensional stories and interdependent energies leaving my body as I hiked through the woods.

 Walking on the third day.
 My experience was a lot more empty and spacious, more like being a vast sky and moving through a crisp landscape of details.